HoudiniGraphql/houdini/README.md

 }
 ```

+### Sapper

-With that in place, the only thing left is to configure your client and server environments
+With that in place, the only thing left to configure your Sapper application is
-to use the generated starting point for your network layer:
+to connect your client and server to the generate network layer:

 ```typescript
 // in both src/client.js and src/server.js